qbrubs/encrypt_decrypt_text/README.md

 * This challenge was proposed by Alura + Oracle Next Education.
 It was the first challenge of the course.

-* The languages used for the challenge were: HTML, CSS and JavaScript.

 ### ✏️ Function:

 * The text encryptor and decryptor's main function is to turn a text into code, generating a secret.
 It can also turn a code back to text, revealing the secret.
 It is functional on computers, mobile phones and tablets.